The 7 best open source Freshdesk alternatives for 2026

 To make this list genuinely useful, we didn't just pick random names.
 We sized up each platform based on a few things that really matter when you're making this kind of switch.

-The top 7 open source Freshdesk alternatives in 2025
+The top 7 open source Freshdesk alternatives in 2026

 Ready to dig in?
 We'll be looking at a mix of tools.
 Some, like Chatwoot and Zammad, are full-blown, self-hosted help desks.
-Others, like FreeScout, are perfect for teams on a tight budget.
+Others, like FreeScout, are perfect for teams on a specific budget.
 And then there's a different approach entirely with eesel AI, which adds a layer of intelligence on top of the tools you already use.

 Let's get into the details.